 Is Walking Really Cardio?

-Walking is really cardio when you put in the effort required to raise your heart rate.
-Slowly browsing the aisles of your favorite shopping center is exercise, but it doesn’t really reach the level of a great cardiovascular workout.
+When you put in the effort required to raise your heart rate, walking becomes even more effective cardio exercise.
+Slowly browsing the aisles of your favorite shopping center is exercise and will give you health benefits, but it doesn’t really reach the level of a great cardiovascular workout.
 In fact, if you’re pushing a shopping cart, you’re probably not walking fast enough to get the heart rate boost required for true cardio.
 (If you are, you might be scaring the other customers!)

 To raise your heart rate into the cardio zone, you’ll want to use brisk walking.
 If you’re walking on a level surface, you need to be moving around 3 miles per hour.
 At that rate, you’ll complete a mile in 20 minutes.
 Listen to your body to learn if you’re at the right cardio level for you.
 Your breathing and heart rate will increase.
 You will begin to sweat, and while you shouldn’t be in pain, you will likely notice a strain on your muscles.
 A good way to tell that you are achieving aerobic exercise is if you can talk in short sentences, but can’t sing a song.

 The Department of Health and Human Services and CDC recommend adults achieve 150 minutes of moderate activity a week.
+For additional benefits, double that to 300 minutes weekly.
 Additionally, strength training which works major muscle groups is recommended two days a week.
 A walking routine that includes brisk walking for 30 minutes a day can easily fulfill your cardio recommendations.
 If you can’t find the time to get a full 30-minute workout in at one time, breaking up your day with 10-minute walks can still meet your cardio goals and help slash your risks of heart disease and stroke.

 Best of all, walking is great for people of all ages and fitness levels!
 Not everyone wants to or is able to lift weights, go for a long run or take a yoga class.
 Those are great exercises, but they’re not for everyone.
 Almost anyone can take a nice, long walk though!